Docs

 If there were any errors or warnings related to the run (e.g. input validation) the overview page will show them.

-Run metrics
+Run metrics and optimization gain

-The sidebar will show the values for metrics of the final solution, but also indicate the optimization gain.
 Optimization gain is defined as the difference between the last solution and the first solution.
 When looking at optimization gain, it’s important to not look at specific metrics in isolation, but put them in context of other metrics.

 Run properties